PixelDeEcran/PixelLib/doc/commands.md

-    aliases = "examples", // The aliases of the command description = "Simple Example Command", // The description of the command usage = "<number> [color]", // The usage of the command, <> for required args, and [] for optional args permission = "fr.pipilib.commands.example" // The permission of the command ) public class ExampleCommand extends PCommand { // extends PCommand, this tells that this is a command and not a subcommand
+    aliases = "examples", // The aliases of the command description = "Simple Example Command", // The description of the command usage = "<number> [color]", // The usage of the command, <> for required args, and [] for optional args permission = "fr.pixellib.commands.example" // The permission of the command ) public class ExampleCommand extends PCommand { // extends PCommand, this tells that this is a command and not a subcommand